kubernetes/website/content/en/docs/reference/access-authn-authz/admission-controllers.md

 admission controllers are run.
 Note again that some of the controllers are both.

-If any of the controllers in either phase reject the request, the entire request is rejected immediately and an error is returned to the end-user.
+If any of the controllers in either phase rejects the request, the entire request is rejected immediately and an error is returned to the end-user.

 Finally, in addition to sometimes mutating the object in question, admission